egberts/egberts.github.io-src/content/articles/linux-kernel-config-parts.md

 that many Windows and Linux sysadmin comes to love (no section needs apply there).

-Its file format comprises of `#` for a commentline and a simple syntax of:
+Its file format consists of `#` for a comment line and a simple syntax of:
 ```bnf
 variable_name=value
 ```